learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 4. Create a button with the class `'resolution'`.
 Clicking this button changes the `settings.video.resolution` state property to `'720p'`.

-   **REMEMBER** that if you want to change any value in any object, you may want to spread the said object, as we mentioned in the previous lab.

 ## A Note on Classes in React